-Monitor alerts in Cloud App Security
+Monitor alerts in Defender for Cloud Apps

 Alerts are the entry points to understanding your cloud environment more deeply.
 This article provides a list and description of all alerts.